cholin/spatial/README.md

 ```

 Download the source, create a new virtualenv and install dependencies like
-frameworks and libaries (you always need to activate your environment):
+frameworks and libaries (you always need to activate your environment).
+It's
+better if you install numpy via your distribution package manager:

 ```
 $ git clone git@github.com:cholin/spatial.git